Master of Social Work (MSW)

 All courses, 14.00 semester credit hours, are required.

-When you enroll in the Herzing MSW program, you will choose one of three unique specializations:
+When you enroll in the Herzing MSW program, you will choose elective courses across three different areas of practice:

 Develop an understanding of mental health assessment, diagnosis and intervention.
 Learn theories of human behavior, trauma, and diversity—and how to apply this knowledge to mental health provision and wellbeing.